 If you’ve been sleep training for weeks or months, and you have not seen progress or success, then that is not the right method for you.

 Not only is that unfair to you, it’s unfair to your baby!

 My job as a Pediatric Sleep Consultant is to help you navigate the complexity of sleep training!

 While my Sleep Training programs WORK and guide you through explicit action steps, there are still elements of the process that require accountability and coaching.

 Within the first three nights of sleep training a baby you should notice:

-Nightly reductions in how long it takes to fall asleep (EX: Night 1= 60 minutes / Night 2= 45 minutes / Night 3= 15 min)
+A predictable bedtime routine and nightly reductions in how long it takes to fall asleep (EX: Night 1= 60 minutes / Night 2= 45 minutes / Night 3= 15 min)

 Night wakings are decreasing.

 Within the first week when sleep training a toddler you should notice: